MuhammadHamidRaza/OpenAI-Agent-SDK-Mastery/day_11_project_1_simple_qa_agent/README.md

 result1 = Runner.run_sync(qa_agent, "What is the capital of France?", session=session)
 print(f"Agent: {result1.final_output}")

-# Second turn, building on context (agent should remember the previous topic)
+# Second turn, building on context
 print("\nUser: And what is its population?") result2 = Runner.run_sync(qa_agent, "And what is its population?", session=session)
 print(f"Agent: {result2.final_output}")